openedx/frontend-platform/docs/how_tos/theming.md

 Status: Draft

 This document serves as a guide to using `@edx/frontend-platform` to support MFE theming with Paragon using theme CSS loaded externally (e.g., from a CDN).
-By serving CSS from externally, consuming applications of Paragon no longer need to be responsible for compiling the theme SCSS to CSS themselves and instead use a pre-compiled CSS file instead.
+By serving CSS loaded externally, consuming applications of Paragon no longer need to be responsible for compiling the theme SCSS to CSS themselves and instead use a pre-compiled CSS file.
 In doing so, this allows making changes to the Paragon theme without needing to necessarily re-build and re-deploy all consuming applications.
 We would also get a meaningful gain in performance as loading the compiled theme CSS from an external CDN means micro-frontends (MFEs) can include cached styles instead of needing to load essentially duplicate theme styles as users navigate across different MFEs.

 ## Theme URL configuration